Jestercheek123/EvaP/Installation.md

 To use the Vagrant VM with Hyper-V as provider, do the following:

-1. Enable Hyper-V (note the warning on `this page <https://docs.vagrantup.com/v2/hyperv/index.html>`_).
+1. Enable Hyper-V (note the warning on [this page](https://docs.vagrantup.com/v2/hyperv/index.html)).

 2. Configure Networking

-  You can either connect the VM to your external network directly by creating an *External Virtual Switch* in Hyper-V Manager->Virtual Switch Manager, or use "NAT-Mode" by creating an *Internal Virtual Switch* and setting up `Windows Internet Connection Sharing <http://windows.microsoft.com/en-us/windows/using-internet-connection-sharing#1TC=windows-7>`_ (recommended).
+  You can either connect the VM to your external network directly by creating an *External Virtual Switch* in Hyper-V Manager->Virtual Switch Manager, or use "NAT-Mode" by creating an *Internal Virtual Switch* and setting up [Windows Internet Connection Sharing](http://windows.microsoft.com/en-us/windows/using-internet-connection-sharing#1TC=windows-7) (recommended).

 3. ``vagrant up --provider hyperv``